 Scale pigment.

-Besides measuring morphological parameters, we used Raman spectroscopy to determine the presence and identity of pigments.
-A previous study found melanin to be present in golden scales of T. vulgaris (10).
-We further investigated the presence of melanin on scales of T. vulgaris by performing a mapping across part of a golden and black band and by point measurements on the scales of L. cyaneus.
+We used Raman spectroscopy to determine the presence and identity of pigments.
+A previous study found melanin in golden scales of T. vulgaris (10).
+We further investigated the presence of melanin on scales of T. vulgaris by mapping across part of a golden and black band and by point measurements on the scales of L. cyaneus.

 All spectra were collected with a Bruker Optics Senterra dispersive Raman spectrometer coupled with an Olympus BX51 microscope and a motorized stage allowing the movement on the XYZ axis.
 The spectrometer is equipped with a diode laser (785 mm) and a green Nd:YAG (532 nm) laser and a thermoelectrically cooled CCD detector, operating at −65 o C. Spectral ranges vary from 80–3500 cm−1 for the 785 nm laser and 60–3709 cm−1 for the 532 nm laser, with adjustable spectral resolutions of ∼ 3–5 cm−1 and ∼ 8-19 cm-1.
 The microscope turret uses magnifications at 5×, 20×, 50× and 100× with laser spot sizes 50, 10, 4 and 2 μm, respectively.
 The entire Raman system is controlled OPUS ® software.